rust-embedded/discovery/microbit/src/03-setup/README.md

 - `gdb-multiarch`.
 Tested version: 10.2.
 Other versions will most likely work as well though If your distribution/platform does not have `gdb-multiarch` available `arm-none-eabi-gdb` will do the trick as well.
-Furthermore some normal `gdb` binaries are built with multiarch capabilities as well, you can find further information about this in the sub chapters.
+Furthermore, some normal `gdb` binaries are built with multiarch capabilities as well, you can find further information about this in the sub chapters.

 - [`cargo-binutils`].
 Version 0.3.3 or newer.